whelan-low/tp/docs/DeveloperGuide.md

 `AddStudentToClassCommandParser` implements the `Parser` interface and its operations.

-`AddStudentToClassCommand` extends the `Command` class and contains auxillary operations that supports the mechanism, such as retrieving the target tutorial class.
+`AddStudentToClassCommand` extends the `Command` class and contains auxiliary operations that supports the mechanism, such as retrieving the target tutorial class.
 Each of the following commands further extends `AddStudentToClassCommand` based on its specific functionality:

 - `AddStudentToClassByEmailCommand` — Add student based on specified email to a tutorial class.
 - `AddStudentToClassByIdCommand` — Add student based on specified student ID to a tutorial class.
 - `AddStudentToClassByIndexCommand` — Add student based on specified index (viewable from the UI) to a tutorial class

 Given below is an example usage scenario and how the add mechanism behaves at each step. <br>
-Format: `/add_student_to_class [id/ID] [email/EMAIL] [index/INDEX] module/MODULE tutorial/TUTORIL`
+Format: `/add_student_to_class [id/ID] [email/EMAIL] [index/INDEX] module/MODULE tutorial/TUTORIAL`
 *Only 1 of the 3 optional parameters (id, email, index) must be specified
 Example: `/add_student_to_class id/A0123456X module/CS2103T tutorial/T09`